axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/components/additional-components.rst

 Please refer to ``ProcessHistoryExample`` process in ``portal-component-example`` project for more details.

+Please refer to ``ProcessHistoryComponent`` process in  ``PortalExamples`` for more details how to customize new Process History with Portal.

 If you want to customize its style, please refer to :ref:`Styles Customization <components-additional-components-styles-customization>` for more details.